pairlab/d2rl/README.md

 ## Acknowledgement

-The codebase is built upon other existant codebases:
+The codebase is built upon other these previous codebases:

 SAC: https://github.com/denisyarats/pytorch_sac